F Troop: Setting and story

 The episode "Captain Parmenter, One Man Army" reveals that all of the soldiers (troopers) of "F Troop" have been at Fort Courage for at least 20 months, meaning they spent at least part of the Civil War there.
 They are so incompetent that when they are formed into a firing squad in the episode titled "The Day They Shot Agarn", all of their shots miss Agarn despite the fact they are standing only a few yards from him.
 The most common running gag through both seasons of the series (shown in every first season opening except for the pilot episode) involves the fort's lookout tower.
 Every time the cannon is fired in salute, the lit fuse burns out.
-Corporal Agarn or Private Dobbs then steps up and kicks the cannon's right wheel, collapsing the cannon and causing it to fire off target.
-The cannonball strikes a support leg of the lookout tower, bringing it crashing to the ground along with the trooper in it (in the opening credits, this coincides with the line in the lyrics, "Before they resume with a bang and a boom.")
+Corporal Agarn or Private Dobbs then kicks the cannon's right wheel, collapsing the cannon and causing it to fire off target.
+The cannonball strikes a support leg of the lookout tower, bringing it crashing to the ground along with the trooper in it.
+(In the opening credits, this coincides with the line in the lyrics, "Before they resume with a bang and a boom.")
 In one episode, an arrow brings the tower crashing down, and in another, Parmenter yanks down the tower with a lasso.
-In another episode, musical instruments being played loudly cause the tower to collapse.
-The fort water tower is also a frequent victim of this sort of gag.
-In one variation of the tower gag, Vanderbilt, Parmenter, O'Rourke, and Agarn are standing in the water tower platform when a lone Indian, "Bald Eagle" (played by Don Rickles), tries to capture Fort Courage by scaling the tower and jumping on the platform; the combined weight causes the floor to collapse and "Bald Eagle" to be captured.
+In another episode, loud music causes the tower to collapse.
+The fort water tower is also prone to this gag.
+In one variation, Vanderbilt, Parmenter, O'Rourke, and Agarn are standing in the water tower platform when a lone Indian, "Bald Eagle" (played by Don Rickles), tries to capture Fort Courage by scaling the tower and jumping on the platform; the combined weight causes the floor to collapse and "Bald Eagle" to be captured.
 In another variation of the cannon gag, the cannon collapses as it is fired, and blows up the fort's powder magazine, causing Agarn to be saved from a vengeful Chief Geronimo.